Skip to main content

 Set detection thresholds

-One of the most important aspects of Cloud SIEM is detection configuration for Insight generation.
-While you can define the detection window and the threshold Activity Score for Insight generation yourself, in most cases the default settings are ideal.
+One of the most important aspects of Cloud SIEM is detection configuration for insight generation.
+While you can define the detection window and the threshold Activity Score for insight generation yourself, in most cases the default settings are ideal.

 See: Set Insight Generation Window and Threshold